 This diet is based on eating plenty of vegetables, healthy fats, nuts, and reduced meat intake.
 Instead of red meat, this diet recommends we get the necessary amount of calories from grains, then vegetables, fruits, beans, and dairy.

 If we want to consume more fats, a Mediterranean diet suggests we eat olive oil and avocados every day.
-Also, we can eat eggs, sweets, fish, and poultry a few times every weak.
+Also, we can eat eggs, sweets, fish, and poultry a few times every week.
 But, red meat is allowed only a few times each month.

 This diet is meant to reduce blood pressure.
 But, it can do more than that.
 The famous DASH diet, also known as Dietary Approaches to Stop Hypertension is a well-planned diet filled with nutrients.
 It is rich in grains, vegetables, and fruits.

 What is most important is that DASH is low in fat, sodium, and sugar.
-For example, in one 2,000 calorie Dash plan, we can eat:
+For example, in one 2,000-calorie Dash plan, we can eat:

 Feel free to implement about 4 portions of seeds, nuts, and legumes.
 As we can see, this diet is truly filling.